 Chase Freedom Unlimited®: Best Ongoing Rewards

 If you want to earn cash-back rewards without keeping track of rotating bonus categories, the Chase Freedom Unlimited® is another top credit card to consider.
-With this card, you’ll earn 3% cash back on all purchases in your first year up to $20,000 spent.
-After that earn unlimited 1.5% cash back on all purchases.
+With this card, you’ll earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Also earn unlimited 1.5% cash back on all purchases.
 Once you start earning cash back, you can cash them in for straight-up cash back, gift cards, or purchases made through Amazon.com.

 Like the traditional Chase Freedom®, this card also pairs well with the Chase Sapphire Preferred® Card.
 When you have both, you can pool your points in your Sapphire account and use them for travel.